Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Painting Walls Red

-Red is a tricky color to paint on walls, not only for coverage, but also finding the perfect shade that you won't end up regretting.
-I personally love red paint for an accent wall, or even an entire room, such as the red dining room featured in this article, which I painted myself.
+Red is a tricky color to paint on walls, not only because coverage is difficult, but also because it's tough to find the perfect shade that you won't end up regretting.
+I personally love red paint for an accent wall or even an entire room, such as the red dining room featured in this article, which I painted myself.

 Painting walls red, especially over white, can turn into a nightmare without using the right primer first.
-Without a base coat, red is very vibrant and covers poorly, but when planned and painted right though, it's the perfect eye-catching color choice.
+Without a base coat, red is very vibrant and covers poorly, but when planned and painted correctly, it's the perfect eye-catching color choice.

 Choosing Red Interior Paint Colors